edakturk14/web3-resources/README.md

-# Web3 Twitter
+# Web3 Resources

+There are so many great content floating around.
+Lots of bookmarks, notes, not even mentioning Twitter.
+But everything gets lost so easily.
-Twitter is a magical place, but everything gets lost so easily.
-Will be curatting my favorite content here.
+Will be curatting my favorite content & what resources I'm using here.

 ## Blockchain Development Guide:
 - [DevPill.me - A Public Good Blockchain Development Guide](https://twitter.com/DCbuild3r/status/1500566649530990595)